 You can see that I did qualify for 4 surveys.
 What was fantastic about those was that all 4 took a significantly shorter amount of time than was expected!
 One of them was ridiculous.
 I expected it to take 20 minutes and it took 3 minutes 31 seconds.
 Awesome!

-On this occasion I also got slightly lucky in that two of the surveys I qualified for were higher paying ones.
+On this occasion I also got slightly lucky in that two of the surveys I qualified for were higher-paying ones.
 Not only did they not take long but they paid well.

-Actual earnings were a lot higher
+Actual earnings were significantly higher